 DraftKings Promo Code: Bet $5, Get $100 in Bonus Bets for NBA and NHL Playoffs

-The NBA and NHL playoffs are heating up, and the DraftKings promo code offer gives new users $100 in bonus bets to jump in on the action.
-As of May 9, simply place a $5 wager on any of this weekend's playoff matchups to unlock the deal.
-Check out more sportsbook promos to see how DraftKings stacks up against the competition.
+The DraftKings promo code offer is one of the best sportsbook promos available heading into Monday's packed slate.
+New users can grab $100 in bonus bets by placing just a $5 wager.
+With NBA second-round playoff games, NHL postseason action, and MLB all on the schedule, May 11 is the perfect time to sign up.

-How the DraftKings promo code works for NBA and NHL playoff betting
+How the DraftKings promo code offer works for NBA and NHL playoffs

-The DraftKings promo code offer is straightforward and requires no code at all.
-New users simply deposit a minimum of $5 and place a qualifying wager of at least $5 at odds of -500 or longer on any sports betting market.
-The promotion applies automatically once those requirements are met.
+The DraftKings promo code requires no code at all.
+No DraftKings promo code is required to unlock this offer.
+Simply make a minimum $5 deposit and place a qualifying wager of at least $5 at odds of -500 or longer on any sports market, and the promotion activates automatically.

-Whether you back LeBron James and the Lakers to pull off an upset against the Oklahoma City Thunder or ride the Cavaliers to extend their series against the Detroit Pistons, the outcome of your first bet does not affect your bonus.
-Win or lose, DraftKings will issue four $25 bonus bets totaling $100 within 72 hours of your wager settling.

-For NHL bettors, this weekend's slate is equally compelling.
-You could place your qualifying wager on the Carolina Hurricanes as they open their second-round series against the Philadelphia Flyers, or back the Montreal Canadiens as they take on the Buffalo Sabres in what promises to be a memorable matchup.
-The same bonus structure applies regardless of which game you choose.
+Here is how the offer breaks down in practice.
+Say you place your $5 qualifying bet on Donovan Mitchell and the Cleveland Cavaliers to even the series against the Detroit Pistons in Game 4.
+Win or lose, DraftKings will issue four $25 bonus bets totaling $100.
+The same applies if you back Shai Gilgeous-Alexander and the Oklahoma City Thunder to complete their sweep of the Los Angeles Lakers, or wager on Nathan MacKinnon and the Colorado Avalanche to regain control of their series against the Minnesota Wild.

 - Minimum deposit of $5 required.